EMMC-ASBL/oteapi-core/README.md

 # OTEAPI Core

-> Framework for accessing data resources, mapping data models describing the data to ontologies and perform data transformations
+> Framework for accessing data resources, mapping data models, describing the data to ontologies and perform data transformations

 ## Content
 * [About OTEAPI Core](#about-oteapi-core)